arayofcode/tokeniser/README.md

 PORT=8080
 ```

+You can rename the `.env.example` file to `.env` and use it as well.
+However, please know that the default credentials aren't very secure, and you'll put yourself at risk.

 The project uses a Makefile for setting up and running everything.
 To see all commands available, run the following in your terminal:

 ```console